forem/forem/docs/admin/admin-user-interface.md

-When a view requires some custom interactivity, we've historically leaned on vanilla JavaScript or jQuery, but going forward we've elected to use [StimulusJS](https://stimulusjs.org/) for DOM manipulation and interactivity inside of internal.
+When a view requires some custom interactivity, we've historically leaned on vanilla JavaScript or jQuery, but going forward we've elected to use [StimulusJS](https://stimulusjs.org/) for DOM manipulation and interactivity inside of admin.

 # Forms

-Inside of the internal views, we're
+Inside of the admin views, we're
 [actively moving from the old ERB syntax for forms](https://m.patrikonrails.com/rails-5-1s-form-with-vs-old-form-helpers-3a5f72a8c78a).
 We tend to prefer the `form_with` helper over the previous `form_for` and `form_tag` helpers.